Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 That's why everybody loves this story.

-And in fact, uh, the telegram founder, uh, Pavel Durov, he because you know he was arrested by French authorities, I don't know, six months ago or whatever, and eventually he got his freedom after agreeing to give them back doors into telegram identities.
+And in fact, the Telegram founder, Pavel Dourov, because he was arrested by French authorities, I don't know, six months ago or whatever, and eventually he got his freedom after agreeing to give them back doors into Telegram identities.

 Well, he's offered to buy the stolen jewels from the thieves, whoever they might be, and then to donate them to the Louvre Museum in Abu Dhabi, because he says no one steals from Louvre Abu Dhabi.

-Although in Paris, I guess anybody could just walk in and take anything they want.
+Although in Paris, I guess anybody can just walk in and take anything they want.

-And so Durov is kind of trolling the French government, which they totally deserve.
+And so Dourov is kind of trolling the French government, which they totally deserve.

-Uh he said uh he was not at all surprised by the Paris heist.
+He said he was not at all surprised by the Paris heist.

 Quote, it's another sad sign of the decline of a once great country where the government has perfected the art of distracting people with phantom threats instead of confronting the real ones.

-And yeah, I mean, the the French government, especially today with Macron, uh it's run by lunatics, absolute lunatics.
+And yeah, I mean, the French government, especially today with Macron, it's run by lunatics, absolute lunatics.

 Well, no more so lunatic than the UK leaders or the German leaders.